jason-smart/1701QCA-Assignment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, I learned the method of display for the micro:bit and how the API interacts with it.
 The experiment also showed me the application specific functions such as input.onButtonPressed(), and conneting external buttons to be used for the A and B buttons.
 Learning these skills sets a foundation for interaction with the microbit for further projects and experiments.
 Because this is the first experiment, it is used to only show the basics of the micro:bit and has no real world application except for the fundamentals learnt to be applied later.
+In the code I added a blank display LED statement before each new display to clear the screen so it is not cluttered when the new pattern/word is displayed.

 ### Experiment name ###